awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-certificates.md

 **Note**
 For more information about generating the server and client certificates and keys, see [Mutual authentication](client-authentication.md#mutual)

+For more information about the number of entries you can add to a client certificate revocation list, see [Client VPN quotas](limits.md#quotas-endpoints)\.

 **Topics**
 + [Generate a client certificate revocation list](#cvpn-working-certificates-generate)
 + [Import a client certificate revocation list](#cvpn-working-certificates-import)